Carta Worldwide: History

 Carta was founded in 2006 in Canada by Frank Svatousek, Robert Elensky, and Rui Mendes.
-Company's headquarters were setup in Oakville, Ontario, Canada and relocated in to Switzerland with service company offices opened in Hong Kong and London, UK.
+Company's headquarters were set up in Oakville, Ontario, Canada and relocated in to Switzerland with service company offices opened in Hong Kong and London, UK.

 In 2009, Brian Semkiw was appointed as CEO.
 Brian Semkiw is the co-founder of Rand Worldwide which had 1500 employees and had secured revenues of approximately $500 million by the time it was privatized in 2007.
 Profit Magazine named Semkiw "Entrepreneur of the Year" in 1996.

 On September 15, 2014, Carta Worldwide closed the first tranche of a $12 million Series D venture round.
 Led by Toronto-based merchant bank Difference Capital and DC Thomson (UK), the $7-million investment adds to the more than $50 million the company has invested in its digital transaction processing platform.

 In 2015 Carta partnered with Visa Inc. and Vodafone to enable contactless bank card payments.
 The Vodafone wallet uses a hybrid of a hardware SIM card and cloud-based tokenization.
 Carta Worldwide enabled groundbreaking digital payments launch that allowed PayPal accounts to transact across Visa network in Europe.
 Also in 2015, Carta Worldwide has named Elizabeth Duke as new Vice President of Business Development.